Robert Sabonjian

-Robert Vernon Sabonjian (1916-1992) was a politician who served as mayor of Waukegan, Illinois for six terms.
+Robert Vernon Sabonjian (1916–1992) was a politician who served as mayor of Waukegan, Illinois for six terms.

 Early life

 His father, Lazarus Sabonjian, worked for American Steel and Wire Co., where he eventually became a foreman.
 Lazarus was born in Diyarbakır, in what was then the Ottoman Empire.
 He married Zaruhi.
 The family lived on Waukegan's South Side, the heart of the city's Armenian community.
-The family name means "son of a soap-maker."
+The family name means "son of a soap-maker".

-As a boy, Robert—known as Bob—was a boxer and wrestler who earned the nickname "the Rock."
-He graduated from Waukegan Township High School and served with Coast Guard during World War II.
+As a boy, Robert—known as Bob—was a boxer and wrestler who earned the nickname "the Rock".
+He graduated from Waukegan Township High School and served with the Coast Guard during World War II.
 In 1947, he married Lorene, whom he met at Great Lakes Naval Training Base.
 Together, they opened a dry-cleaning business known as Dutch Mill Cleaners.
 They also adopted two children, Dana and Robert.